brianshumate/vaultron/README.md

 What this does line by line:

-- Enable zero custom Consul instances (custom Consul binary feature not available yet)
+- Enable zero custom Consul instances
+  - custom Consul binary feature not yet available yet
 - Enable 3 custom binary based Vault instances which use the binary you place into the `custom` folder
 - Enable the statsd/Graphite/Grafana telemetry container
 - Set Vault log level to _trace_